 26 Jul 2020

 Regardless of its source, fertiliser enables plants to achieve their full potential; without adequate fertiliser, crop yield or quality will be reduced.
 This may mean a lower yield or fewer flowers.
-Unlike humans, plants cannot over eat.
+Unlike humans, plants cannot overeat.

 For most plants, the basic source of fertiliser is already in the soil.
 However, this is often insufficient for the plant to achieve its potential.
-So fertilisers, which may be applied to soil or to foliage, ensure adequate supplies of nutrients are available to growing crops.
-Fertilisers may also ‘top up’ soil reserves which can reduce as nutrients are removed in harvested crops or through natural loss to the environment.
+So fertilisers, which may be applied to soil or foliage, ensure adequate supplies of nutrients are available for growing crops.

 What are plant nutrients?